University College Boat Club (Oxford)

 University College Boat Club (commonly abbreviated to UCBC) is the rowing club for all members of University College, Oxford ("Univ").
+UCBC is based out of the college's own boathouse on the towpath side of the Isis.

+Univ is one of the more successful college clubs in Oxford, having won multiple headships for both their Men's and Women's crews at the annual intercollegiate bumps races: Torpids and Summer Eights.

 History

 The idea of inter collegiate racing was pioneered by Brasenose College Boat Club and Jesus College Boat Club in 1815.
 In 1827, it was decided to form a University College eight.
 The origins of UCBC can be attributed to one student, William Roper, who supervised the raising of £100 to build a boat and select a crew.
 Whilst the crew did not compete in 1829 or 1832-8 it has done so almost continuously until the present day, first going Head of the River in 1841.
+At first, the only such races took place in Eights Week, but in the 1830s, a second series of races, known as “Torpids” came into being.
+Originally, Torpids appears to have been held for crews inferior to those who rowed in Eights Week, and were held around the same time, but they were moved to their current time of Hilary Term in 1852.
+UCBC first entered a boat for Torpids in 1841.

 By the mid-1850s the Boat Club was enjoying a centrality to college life that it has not lost.
 The mid nineteenth century was a period of great success for UCBC being Head of the River in 1869–71, 1874–5 and 1877–8.
 One undergraduate Charles Cree recorded the celebrations in 1871:

-Univ won the headship in 1914, the college now being in possession of an original commemorative blade from that time.
-Sadly, many of that crew did not live to see the end of the Great War.
-Stephen Hawking was a member of the club in the 1960s, coxing the Men's Second VIII.
-The club features on the front cover of his autobiography, My Brief History.

-The Univ Women's First Eight are currently Eights Head of the River, taking the headship from Wolfson in Eights Week 2022.
-Univ Men's First Eight was last Eights Head of the River from 1990 to 1991.